 The greatest musical ever

-Elliot Lee, Staff Writer
+Elliot Lee, Sports

 The Greatest Showman, released to theaters on Dec.
 20, 2017, is loosely based on true story of P.T.
 Barnum, an American showman remembered for promoting celebrated hoaxes.
 This musical follows Barnum’s story in the mid- 1800s as he rises from a pauper to a rich circus performer.
 He’s played by Hugh Jackman, a famous Broadway actor whose voice lends a powerful tenor to support the musical’s soundtrack.